TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 55/Psalms 55.8.md

 ---

-I would haste me to a shelter From the stormy wind and tempest.
+"I would hurry to a shelter from the stormy wind and storm."